Handbook

 Visually impaired

-In addition to calling the class procedures, patterns, courses, or tests a visually impaired rider may be auditorily prompted when to turn right, left, halt, or perform a transition.
+In addition to calling the class procedures, patterns, courses, or tests a visually impaired competitor may be auditorily prompted when to turn right, left, halt, or perform a transition.

 Any additional cue or words will be considered outside assistance.